 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you reduce the impact bad memories have on your day-to-day life.
+Speak to an accredited and experienced therapist to help you reduce the impact bad memories have on your day-to-day life.
 Simply click here to connect with one via BetterHelp.com.

 Bad memories serve an important purpose.
 They remind us of circumstances and situations that would we would rather not repeat.